ml-research/vlol-dataset-gen/README.md

 predicates.
 However, by resorting the defined predicates, it is also possible to define and apply new predicates.

-At default the following predefined descriptors are available.
+At default the train descriptors are defined by the following predicates.
 While T refers to the whole train as in input, C, C1, C2 refer to a single car.

 - Car descriptors